 We use the imperfect subjunctive tense to talk about past feelings, but also to reflect on past events (as the first example sentence shows).

 I don’t think the exam was difficult.

 Ojalá no lloviera.

 I wish it hadn’t rained.

 Quisiera saber su nombre, por favor.
 (I would like to know your name, please.)

-We use the futuro del subjuntivo when the main verb requires the subjunctive and it refers to the future:
+Its main use is when the main verb requires the subjunctive and it refers to the future:

-Adonde fueres, haz lo que vieres. (lit.
-Whenever you go, do what you see – When in Rome, do as the Romans do.)
+Adonde fueres, haz lo que vieres.
+(When in Rome, do as the Romans do.)

 El que rompiere la regla, será castigado.
 (He who breaks the rule will be punished.)

 The conjugation for the future subjunctive uses the same stem as the imperfect subjunctive but uses these endings for all verb types instead: